Studio-Fulcrum/.github/profile/README.md

 ---

-*Studio Fulcrum: Where Art Meets Technology*
+*Studio Fulcrum: The pivot point of computer graphics.*